-Start by listening to the audio cast and then continue with the content below.
+Start by playing the audio cast at the bottom and the follow along with the content below.

 A cafeteria plan is a vehicle that allows employees to pay for certain benefits on a pre-tax basis.
 It also saves the employer money on payroll taxes (e.g. FICA).
 To offer benefits on a tax-favored basis through a cafeteria plan, there must be a formal plan document, and the plan must comply with §125 rules such as election irrevocability rules and nondiscrimination rules.
 Without a cafeteria plan in place, employees may not pay for benefits on a pre-tax basis.